 - Colorful shells and tumbled sea glass

 The best time for rock hunting is low tide or right after a storm.
 That’s when you’ll find the newest rocks and shells washed up.
-Even in the middle of summer, there’s always something to find.
-While digging isn’t allowed, I use a small hand scoop or just my hands.
-A Sand Dipper Beach Scoop can help you reach hidden stones, too.
+Even in the middle of summer, there’s always something to discover.

 Cautions: Be careful of changing tides, rip currents, driftwood, sneaker waves, and slippery rocks.
 Never turn your back on the ocean.

-Tidepool Exploring: The rocky ends of the beach trap colorful sea creatures.
-I love peeking into tidepools at low tide.
-Have you ever spotted a tiny crab or bright green anemone?
+Tidepool Exploring: The rocky ends of the beaches trap colorful sea creatures.
+I love exploring the tidepools at low tide.
+Have you ever spotted a tiny crab or a bright green anemone?

 Hiking: Stroll along the shore or take the nearby trail to Chetco Point Park for sweeping views.